odevauchelle/pyFreeFem/documentation/mess_with_the_mesh.md

 # Mess with the mesh

 Here, we create a mesh with FreeFem++, import it as a TriMesh, change its boundaries and export it back to FreeFem++.
 [Exports and imports](./IO.md) to and from FreeFem++ are just what pyFreeFem was written for.
+The complete code is [here](../examples/mesh_IO.py).

+We first build a mesh with FreeFem:
 ```python
 import pyFreeFem as pyff